 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at (780) 594-5212.

-Our hospital is open Monday to Friday from 8:30am to 5:30pm and on Saturdays from 9:00am to 2:00pm.
+Our hospital is open Monday to Friday from 8:30am to 5:30pm.
 During the week we are closed over the lunch hour from 12:00-1:00pm.
-The clinic is closed on Sunday and statutory holidays.
+The clinic is closed on weekends and statutory holidays.